 The threat of COVID-19 has disrupted so much of our culture and has done so very quickly too.
-It has touched everything from how residents of Manchester and elsewhere go grocery shopping to how we pay our bills.
+It has touched everything from how residents of Monticello and elsewhere go grocery shopping to how we pay our bills.
 It also has impacted the health care industry in all sorts of ways, everything from basic doctor visits and end of life care.

 At Above and Beyond Home Health Care and Hospice we continue to adapt to the changing health conditions and do our best to protect our clients and our staff.
 This includes following local, state, and federal guidelines and restrictions as well as our own policies and procedures for proper sanitation and contagion control.